-The training algorithms we tried include incremental training, batch training and the popular Rprop algorithm [20,39].
+Where x is the input to the activation function, y is the output, s is its steepness and d is the derivation [56].
+The training algorithms we tried include Incremental Training, Batch Training and the popular Rprop algorithm.
 The incremental training constitutes the basic standard backpropagation algorithm, where the weights of the neural network are updated immediately after each training pattern is shown to the network, producing a numerous weight updating during a single epoch of training.
 Batch training on the other hand, is implemented by updating the weights once after the epoch has been completed, that is after the root mean square error has been calculated for the whole training set.
 This category includes both the simple batch training and the rprop training algorithms.

-The best results were achieved with the Rprop training algorithm in combination with the sigmoid symmetric (hyperbolic tangent) activation function of the neurons.
+The best results were achieved with the Rprop training algorithm in combination with the Sigmoid Symmetric (hyperbolic tangent) activation function of the neurons.
 This procedure confirmed that the aforementioned proposed structure was acceptable for most of the cases.

-By performing the neural network training for all the evolutionary produced time-series data and acquiring the network root mean square error for each, we assigned the RMS error to the corresponding trainer.
+By performing the neural network training for all the evolutionary produced time series data and acquiring the network root mean square error for each, we assigned the RMS error to the corresponding trainer.
 Having initially set an ideal desired neural network error, the distance of the recorded error from the ideal already set, should suffice to stand as the fitness value for the corresponding chromosome.
 The algorithm proceeded in the selection of the fittest chromosomes for the next generation.

-4.3.
-Selection policy and intermediate generation
+4.3 Selection Policy and Intermediate Generation

 In order to formulate each next generation of the algorithm, there was a need to create a 'behind-the-scenes' intermediate generation at the end of the current generation.
 This holds the fittest members of the generation, as well as other chromosomes not so fit.
 The policy of selecting the best offspring incorporated the stochastic procedure known as roulette wheel selection.

-According to this procedure the probability $p{ij}$ of selecting the ith trainer, i = 1, 2, ..., N, of the jth generation is given by
+If $f(g_i)$ denotes the fitness function of each of g = N individual chromosomes, the chromosome g_i , i = 1, 2, ..., N has probability of being selected.

-$$p{ij} = \frac{f{ij}}{\sum{i=1}^{N} f{ij}}, \forall j = 1, 2, \dots, m.$$
+$$\frac{f(g_i)}{\sum{i=1}^{N} f(g_i)}$$